kelvin-olaiya/asmd-24/README.md

 This task asked to apply ATDD techniques to implement a calculator.

-For this porpouse, I a *feature* file per each mathematical operation the calculator should support: *addition*, *subtraction*, *multiplication*, *division*.
+For this porpouse, I've written a *feature* file per each mathematical operation the calculator should support: *addition*, *subtraction*, *multiplication*, *division*.

-For the automation of the acceptance tests, I used the *Cucumber* framework, which is a BDD tool that allows to write feature files in a human-readable language (Gherkin) and to implement the steps in a programming language.
+For the automation of the acceptance tests, I used the [*Cucumber*](https://cucumber.io/) framework, which is a BDD tool that allows to write feature files in a human-readable language ([Gherkin](https://cucumber.io/docs/gherkin/reference/)) and to implement the steps in a programming language.

 Here is an example of the *addition* feature file: